multigrid-courses/Syllabus-MG1/README.md

 ##  Overview of Multigrid Course Series

-1. Introduction to multigrid with applications to elliptic and hyperbolic problems (this course)
+1. Introduction to multigrid methods with applications to elliptic and hyperbolic problems (this course)
 1. MG2: Algebraic Multigrid with application to elasticity
 1. MG3: Contemporary Multigrid: hybrid structured/unstructured adaptive mesh refinement, hyperbolic